Ole Jørgen Hammeken: Personal life

-In 1993 Hammeken returned from Denmark, having abandoned a judicial career, deciding to settle in Uummannaq.
+In 1993, Hammeken returned from Denmark, having abandoned a judicial career, deciding to settle in Uummannaq.
 January 2013 Hammeken moved from Uummannaq.

-Hammeken is an advocate of traditional Greenlandic arts, preservation of dogsledding and historical hunting techniques.
+Hammeken was an advocate of traditional Greenlandic arts, preservation of dogsledding and historical hunting techniques.

+Hammeken died on 7 November 2025 following a cancer diagnosis.

-He has a daughter named Alexandra Pipaluk Hammeken born in 1993.
+He had two children, a daughter named Alexandra Pipaluk Hammeken, and a son named Ludvig Hammeken.